 While team leaders most assuredly keep track of their team’s health, it is always helpful to apply tools, automation, and data to provide early identifiers.
 LinearB plugs into your project management tool and Git repository to provide visibility into your overall sprint as well as individual team health.
 Tools like LinearB give team leads the early indicators they need to run a healthy team.

 Everyone knows how challenging it can be to work on a team whose priorities are vague or constantly shifting.
 Communicating the teams priorities throughout the sprint, not just during planning, helps team members focus on solving one problem at a time.
 It also helps to give individual contributors the freedom to prioritize their own time during the day (e.g. cancel meetings, schedule focused time blocks, push off weekly business discussions).
 Teams are healthiest when team members know exactly what they should be working on and when they’ll have time to focus.
 Providing clear priorities throughout the sprint is an easy way to prevent constant context switches and team frustration.

 Are you ready to stop burnout?

 Discover which of your devs are most at risk of burnout and how you can help improve your team health in LinearB.
-It’s free for dev teams.
+It’s free for dev teams up to 8.
 Click here to start your free account.